Benoît Paire: 2017: Wimbledon fourth round

 Paire entered his first ATP World Tour tournament of 2017 by playing in the Chennai Open, where he lost in the singles semifinals to the eventual champion Roberto Bautista Agut.
 At the Australian Open Paire lost in the third round to the eighth seed Dominic Thiem.
 Paire lost three other ATP World Tour singles semifinals in the first half of 2017 – Open Sud de France (where he lost to Richard Gasquet), Grand Prix Hassan II and MercedesCup (where he lost to Lucas Pouille).

 Paire, who was attempting to reach his first career Grand Slam singles quarter-final, lost in straight sets in the fourth round of Wimbledon to top-seeded defending champion Andy Murray.
 In September, Paire (seeded no. 7) reached his first and only ATP World Tour singles final of 2017 at the Moselle Open, losing the final to the German qualifier Peter Gojowczyk in straight sets.

 2018: Second Rome Masters third round

+Paire started his 2018 season at the Maharashtra Open.
+Seeded fourth, he reached the semifinals where he lost to second seed, world No. 14, and eventual finalist, Kevin Anderson.
+In Sydney, he knocked out second seed, world No. 25, and defending champion, Gilles Müller, in his quarterfinal match.
+He was defeated in the semifinals by Australian rising star and eventual finalist, Alex de Minaur.
+At the Australian Open, he lost in the first round to Guillermo García López.

+In February, Paire played at the Open Sud de France.
+He made it to the quarterfinals where he was beaten by second seed, world No. 17, compatriot, and eventual champion, Lucas Pouille.
+In Dubai, he lost in the second round to Borna Ćorić.
+At the BNP Paribas Open, he was defeated in the first round by American qualifier Mitchell Krueger.
+At the Miami Open, he upset ninth seed, world No. 12, and six-time champion, Novak Djokovic, in the second round.
+He fell in his third-round match to 22nd seed and world No. 27, Filip Krajinović.

+Paire started his clay-court season at the Grand Prix Hassan II in Marrakesh.
+Seeded sixth, he lost in the first round to compatriot, Gilles Simon, in three sets, despite having a match point in the third set.
+In Monte-Carlo, he was defeated in the first round by Feliciano López.

 At the 2018 Washington Open, Paire smashed his tennis rackets onto the court 7 times and was fined $16,500 for his conduct.